Browns trying to stack wins as Dolphins visit

 Further, Mayfield's completion percentage has been in the mid-to-high 60s in three of his past four games.
 Mayfield's favorite targets so far are the dynamic wide receiving duo of Jarvis Landry and Odell Beckham Jr. Landry has 49 receptions to Beckham's 48; Landry has 695 yards to Beckham's 692.

-For the Browns, defensive end Olivier Vernon (knee) and safety Eric Murray (knee) did not practice Wednesday.
+For the Browns, defensive end Olivier Vernon (knee) and safety Eric Murray (knee) will miss the game and linebacker Joe Schobert (groin) is questionable.
 Vernon was hurt late in a Week 9 loss at Denver and has not played since.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)